argosphil/aurora/README.md

 Hold both buttons for 20 seconds.
 Yes, that long.
 Then hit the top-left and bottom-right edges of the touch screen simultaneously.
 You have a window of about half a second to do so.
 Retry until that works out.
 It's as finicky as it was on the `r11`.
 Actually, you can now hit the side button instead of doing the top-left/bottom-right tap!
 That's convenient.

+In fact, an easy way to get to fastboot appears to be to simply hold the side button for a very, very long time (until the "fastboot" message appears, or longer).
+This always appears to work.

+# Bootloader issues

+The bootloader accepts v4 abootimgs, which contain an uncompressed kernel image (compressed kernel images do not work).
+If they contain a ramdisk, it is not passed to the kernel properly (I suspect that /init is overwritten by one of the other ramdisks provided in the other boot partitions).
+The images do not contain dtbs, which are instead provided by the bootloader.

+We can work around the ramdisk problem, kind of, by including the ramdisk in the kernel image (it will still be compressed).
+However, that gives rise to a chicken-and-egg problem, because we would like to include kernel modules (built after the kernel) in the ramdisk already included in the kernel.

+One way around that is to use something like barebox as an intermediate boot loader, to decompress a kernel image and an initrd and boot into it.
+That also gives us the opportunity to apply DT overlays, and it appears to be working!

 # Kernel config

 Google doesn't provide what appears to be a working kernel configuration, so I had to extract one using the firmware update ZIP, mkbootimg, and extract-ikconfig.
 That still needed some work because (of course) it depends on Google-specific files not provided anywhere, mounted in random locations, but ultimately built.